Sen. Menendez is accused of being an unregistered agent of Egypt’s government in updated indictment

 According to the indictment, Hana and Nadine Menendez also communicated requests and directives from Egyptian officials to Menendez.

-Messages left with Menendez’s Senate staff and attorneys on Thursday were not immediately answered.
+Hours after the latest charge was revealed, Menendez issued a statement, saying it “flies in the face of my long record of standing up for human rights and democracy in Egypt and in challenging leaders of that country, including President (Fattah) El-Sisi on these issues.”

+“I have been, throughout my life, loyal to only one country — the United States of America, the land my family chose to live in democracy and freedom,” he added. ”Piling new charge upon new charge does not make the allegations true. … I again ask people who know me and my record to give me the chance to present my defense and show my innocence.”

-The superseding indictment brought fresh calls for Menendez to resign.
-And Democratic Sen. John Fetterman of Pennsylvania said in a statement that senators should vote to expel Menendez because “we cannot have an alleged foreign agent in the United States Senate.”
+The new charge brought fresh calls for Menendez to resign.
+Democratic Sen. John Fetterman of Pennsylvania said in a statement that senators should vote to expel Menendez because “we cannot have an alleged foreign agent in the United States Senate.”

-But a vote to expel was unlikely, especially since the case hasn’t yet gone to trial.
-Senate Majority Leader Chuck Schumer, D-N.Y., has not called on Menendez to resign and had not commented on the new charges Thursday.
+But a vote to expel was unlikely before trial.
+Senate Majority Leader Chuck Schumer, D-N.Y., has not called on Menendez to resign and has not commented on the new charge.

-The new charge against Menendez comes as more than 30 Senate Democrats — including his home state colleague, Democratic Sen. Cory Booker — have called on him to resign.
-Menendez has remained defiant, telling his colleagues in a closed-door luncheon two weeks ago that he will not leave the Senate.
+The charge comes as more than 30 Senate Democrats — including his home state colleague, Democratic Sen. Cory Booker — have called on him to resign.
+Menendez has remained defiant, telling colleagues in a closed-door luncheon two weeks ago that he will not leave the Senate.

 Menendez has not said whether he will run for reelection next year.
 At least one Democrat, New Jersey Rep. Andy Kim, has already jumped into the primary, and the head of Senate Democrats’ campaign arm, Michigan Sen. Gary Peters, has called on Menendez to resign, signaling that he may not receive campaign assistance traditionally available to incumbents.
 Kim on Thursday urged the Senate to expel Menendez.